 The event, co-hosted by NATO's Allied Command Transformation and International Staff Political Affairs and Security Policy Division, engages the partnership network and community in a “one NATO” spirit of political-military cooperation.

-This year, the Symposium will be held in the NATO Maritime Interdiction Operational Training Centre in Chania, Greece, from 11 till 13 June 2019.
+This year, the Symposium was held in the NATO Maritime Interdiction Operational Training Centre in Chania, Greece, from 11 till 13 June 2019.

-Envisaged as a participative workshop focused on the future evolution of NATO’s partnerships policy, it brings together civilian and military representatives from Allies and all partner nations to stimulate free exchange of ideas.
+Envisaged as a participative workshop focused on the future evolution of NATO’s partnerships policy, it brought together civilian and military representatives from Allies and all partner nations to stimulate free exchange of ideas.

-Given the success from last year, the event will include a number of smaller break-out groups where participants contribute their thoughts and brainstorm issues and policy approaches actively.
+Given the success from 2018, the event included a number of smaller break-out groups where participants contributed their thoughts and brainstorm issues and policy approaches actively.

-Participants are Allied and partner civilian and military delegates working on NATO partnerships and cooperative security policy at subject matter expert level, including relevant stakeholders from the broader community of interest.
+Participants were Allied and partner civilian and military delegates working on NATO partnerships and cooperative security policy at subject matter expert level, including relevant stakeholders from the broader community of interest.

 The establishment of the NATO Maritime Interdiction Operational Training Centre was granted by the NATO Defence Ministers on June 12th 2003, and the first staff members were posted to the Centre's Project Office on November 2005.